Menu

 Secretary: Charles Kuo is an environmental associate at McGuireWoods.
 Prior to pursuing law, Charles spent five years as an environmental engineer where he specialized in air and water permitting, compliance, auditing, and modeling.
 Charles also spent five years as a chemist at an oil and gas plant in Texas.
 He earned his B.S. in chemistry from York University, master of civil engineering from Texas A&M University, and his J.D. from Vermont Law and Graduate School.
 While in law school, Charles served as a legal intern at the District Court of Vermont and as a research associate for the U.S. Asia Partnership for Environmental Law.

 Vice President for Communications: Alicia Loh is an attorney at the Federal Trade Commission in the Technology Enforcement Division.
-She was formerly an associate at Steptoe & Johnson LLP in the Internet, Telecom & Media group, where she advised telecommunications providers, satellite operators, leading internet providers, and media companies on a variety of regulatory, policy, transactional, and litigation matters.
-She also aided presidential appointees through the vetting process.
+She was formerly an associate at Steptoe & Johnson LLP in the Internet, Telecom & Media group.
 Alicia earned her J.D. from Harvard Law School and B.A. in Sociology and B.S. in Information Systems from the University of Maryland, College Park.
 She has previously served on APABA-DC’s Board of Directors as Assistant Vice President of Community Affairs.
 Alicia is serving in her personal capacity.

 Vice President for Education: David Yin is a counsel at Wilmer Cutler Pickering Hale & Dorr LLP.
 David represents leading technology, life sciences, and medical device companies in high stakes litigation matters.
 His practice focuses on complex patent and trade secret litigation in federal district courts, before administrative agencies, and at the appellate level.
 Previously, he served as a law clerk to the Honorable Timothy B. Dyk on the United States Court of Appeals for the Federal Circuit.
 He served on the board of the Asian Pacific American Bar Association Educational Fund (AEF) as the treasurer (2017-2018) and as a director (2018-2019).
 David received his B.A. from Columbia University and his J.D. from NYU School of Law.